zferentz/python-redilock/README.md

-# redilock
+# redilock - REDIStributed Lock
-Simple Redis Distributed Lock  - Work In Progress
+Simple Redis Distributed Lock  (or Redis Lock or REDIStributed Lock) is - Work In Progress